 This is a somewhat complex topic to fully define, so I wanted to make a list of what this looks like in our daily lives:

 Not peering into someone’s window when their blinds are open

 Honoring someone and not taking advantage when they have the courage to be vulnerable

 Noticing when someone is having a hard day and showing them kindness

 Stepping in when we see abuse

-Not gawking at someone’s cleavage
+Not gawking at a woman’s cleavage

 Not taking advantage of our friend who never says no